PM inaugurates Kushinagar intl airport; to boost Buddhist circuit tourism | Business

 In Uttar Pradesh, 8 airports are already functional.

-The new airport is part of the government's endeavour to connect Buddhist pilgrimage sites around the world.
+The new airport is part of the government's endeavor to connect Buddhist pilgrimage sites around the world.

 ''All these are interconnected, and it is important to work on all these simultaneously.
 Today's 21st century India is moving ahead with this approach only," he said.

-According to him, the recently launched drone policy is going to bring life-changing transformation in the fields ranging from agriculture to health to disaster management to defence.
+According to him, the recently launched drone policy is going to bring life-changing transformation in the fields ranging from agriculture to health to disaster management to defense.

 Union Civil Aviation Minister Jyotiraditya Scindia on Wednesday said that Kushinagar airport will connect Buddhist pilgrim sites.

-Flights from Delhi, Mumbai and Kolkata will soon operate to Kushinagar airport.
+Flights from Delhi, Mumbai, and Kolkata will soon operate at Kushinagar airport.

-At the inaugural event, Yogi Adityanath said work for 11 new airports, including two international aerodromes, are progressing in the state.
+At the inaugural event, Yogi Adityanath said work for 11 new airports, including two international aerodromes, is progressing in the state.

-The Kushinagar airport's terminal building is spread across 3,600 square metres.
+The Kushinagar airport's terminal building is spread across 3,600 square meters.
 It can handle 300 passengers during peak hours.

 Kushinagar is the final resting place of Gautama Buddha where he attained Mahaparinirvana after his death.